andrew-healey/context-compression/README.md

 ## Experiments on selective-head surgery CPT

 Using an O-zeroed-out new head.

-This will probably have much higher initial loss than the KO-zeroed-out head.
+Hypothesis: this will probably have much higher initial loss than the KO-zeroed-out head.
 I bet it'll have higher final loss too.

+Result: unclear.
+I'm gonna run some more seeds later.

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \